revbayes/revbayes.github.io/tutorials/ctmc/index.md

 Methods for visualizing the marginal densities of parameter values are not currently available in `RevBayes` itself.
 Thus, it is important to use programs like `Tracer` {% cite Rambaut2011 %} to evaluate mixing and non-convergence.

 Look at the file called `output/primates_cytb_JC.log` in `Tracer`.
-There you see the posterior distribution of the continuous parameters, *e.g.,* the tree length variable `TL`.
+There you see the posterior distribution of the continuous parameters, *e.g.*,  the tree length variable `TL`.

 {% figure jc_trace_tl %}